Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 High-volume fax plans come with hundreds or thousands of pages before you start hitting overages.
 These plans are definitely pricier and may require signing up for an annual subscription, but they make a ton of sense for offices that fax all the time.

 Metrofax and RingCentral offer plans with very good price-per-page rates at high-volume.
-If you don’t want to worry about page limits at all, the RingCentral Office plan comes with unlimited faxing.
+If you don’t want to worry about page limits at all, the RingCentral Advanced plan comes with unlimited faxing.

 Users and Phone Numbers